Fortnite-maker aims for Steam’s head with Epic Games Store

 Epic Games has notably eschewed storefront revenue splits on Fortnite wherever they can.
 The app isn’t on Steam for starters, but even on Android, users are forced to download it directly from the Epic Games site as well.
 This kind of highlights the sway that big studios hold in the market.
 This year that studio happens to be Epic Games, but in the future that will be some other studio and Valve likely doesn’t want the next blockbuster side-stepping their storefront.

 Valve still has a lot going for them.
-Their store is a massive presence and diehard users already have a library of titles built up with little incentive to switch unless their favorite game makers are the ones to decide to shift their allegiances.
+Their store is a massive presence, and die-hard users already have a library of titles built up with little incentive to switch unless their favorite game makers are the ones to decide to shift their allegiances.